======================================================================

 The van Arkel-de Boer process was the first semi-industrial process

-for pure Titanium.
-It involves thermal decomposition of titanium
+It is a closed-loop process that involves thermal decomposition of

 Armstrong process